plcrodrigues/plcrodrigues.github.io/_pages/code.md

     <div class="col-9">
       <span style="font-weight:bold;">pyRiemann.</span> In this package developed by
       <a style="color:#00b050; font-weight:bold;" href="https://alexandre.barachant.org/" target="_blank">Alexandre Barachant</a> you can find implementations of most of the basic geometric operations in the symmetric-positive
       definite manifold.
 A very nice feature of <a style="color:#00b050; font-weight:bold;" href="https://pyriemann.readthedocs.io/en/latest/" target="_blank">pyRiemann</a> is its compatibility with the <a style="color:#00b050; font-weight:bold;" href="https://scikit-learn.org/stable/" target="_blank">scikit-learn</a> API.
-I did some contributions to the code base of this package, mainly on its non-linear dimensionality reduction features.
+I did some contributions to the code base of this package, mainly on its non-linear dimensionality reduction and transfer learning modules.
+I have also given a presentation at the BCI Meeting 2023 talking about the package.
+See <a style="color:#00b050; font-weight:bold;" href="https://github.com/mccorsi/BCI-2023-Open-Source-Tool-workshop/tree/main/Pyriemann" target="_blank">here</a> for more information.
     </div>
   </div>
 </div>